anthonychu/azure-functions-dart/README.md

 ### Run it locally

+> This should work in GitHub Codespaces as well, although I've had some trouble today with disconnections.

-1. Fork this repo in GitHub.
+1. Clone this repo from GitHub.

-1. In the forked repo's homepage, click the *Code* dropdown.

-    * Select *Open in Codespaces*
-    * Then click *+ New Codespace* to start a Codespace

-    It might take a few minutes for the Codespace to start.
+1. Make sure you have the VS Code with the [Remote Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) installed and Docker is running on your machine.

+1. In the VS Code command pallete (<kbd>F1<kbd>), run the *Remote Containers: Reopen folder in container* command.
+VS Code will reopen in the development environment running in a Docker container.

-1. When the Codespace opens, open a terminal (<kbd>Ctrl+`</kbd>) and check that Dart and Azure Functions Core Tools are installed.
+1. Open a terminal in VS Code (<kbd>Ctrl+`</kbd>).
+Ensure Dart and Azure Functions Core Tools are installed.

     ```bash
     dart --version